hljiang0720/hljiang.github.io/_pages/teaching.md

 ### <i class="fa fa-fw fa-chalkboard-teacher" aria-hidden="true"></i> Teaching Assistant at GWU
 * **CSCI 1311 Discrete Structures (Spring 2020)**
-  * Assisting the Professor: Help design the course, problem sets, quizzes, prepare materials, assist with classroom instruction.
-  * Conducting Lab Sessions: Review lectures and provide well-designed exercises.
-  * Holding Office Hours: Work with students one-on-one; learn about problems they are having in the course and provide support and guidance to students.
-  * Grading and Corresponding: Grade problem sets, quizzes in Gradescope and correspond with students on Piazza.

 * **CSCI 4431 Computer Networks (Fall 2020)**
-  * Design the course projects in Cisco Packet Tracer, review students’ projects.
-  * Teach two class sessions of Project 6 and 7.

 * **CSCI 4331 Cryptography (Fall 2019)**
   * Assist with classroom instruction and grade homework.